SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ReferenceAndValueTypes.rst

     <- roomTemperature is still 21.0 degrees Celsius

 With value semantics,
-there is no shared state between the room temperature and the oven temperature.
+there's no shared state between the room temperature and the oven temperature.
 Changing one temperature has no effect on the other.

 .. image:: ../images/sharedStateStruct_2x.png